marc365/AMOS-Professional-365/README.md

+# AMOS Professional 365 (research version)

+This is more stable than the original and works perfectly, it has been tested over a long period of time.
+It has some personal customizations to the configs that I find comfortable and is a bit more system friendly - it includes a Macro that gets the scroll wheel working in the editor and memory tweaks that stop AMOS from crashing.

+# Instructions

+This package contains everything needed to rebuild AMOS, and a fully built version in the /AMOS folder - there are a number of assembly build scripts prefixed with the "a..." character.
+The main build is accomplished by using "execute aall" in the CLI which executes each script in the correct sequence, also installing the config to S: and the library to LIBS:

+AMOS is well documented and supported on other websites and you are encouraged to learn from these sources as I have.

+There are also other branches available on github working on different aspects, you are also encouraged to search for these and get involved.

 # Update September 2020

 The work here is based on the original AMOS Professional source taken from Aminet.Net - The ASCII formatting is preserved and an historical commit chain was created to follow the exact changes that were made to fix the broken source code.